GlastonburyC/RNAPath/README.md

 # Differential expression analysis

-Differential expression analysis of image derived phenotypes has been performed by linear models fitting.
+Differential expression analysis of image derived phenotypes has been performed by fitting linear models.
 To run the analysis, some parameters are required:

 * *--tissue_name*
 * *--gtex_expression_bed_file*: bed file with normalized expression levels for the selected tissue